 If your application for Social Security Disability benefits has been denied, you have the right to appeal.
 An attorney can assist you in the appeals process.
 To find out how our firm can help, contact us to schedule a consultation and case evaluation with a Social Security Disability attorney.

 Appeal Your Denied Claim for Disability Benefits

 Carson & Coil, P.C., provides experienced representation to win the benefits you deserve if you were turned down for Social Security Disability.
 Read below for general information about the SSD process and your rights, or contact our Jefferson City, Missouri, law firm to discuss your specific situation.

 Thank you for contacting Carson & Coil.
 Your message has been sent.

 or use the form below.

-Experienced lawyer Paul Graham has practiced in Social Security Disability claims and appeals for more than 30 years.
+Our firm has practiced in Social Security Disability claims and appeals for more than 30 years.
 He welcomes anyone in central Missouri who is unable to work for at least 12 months because of a qualifying physical or mental impairment.

 Most people are turned down on the first application.
 It's what you do next that counts.
 Carson & Coil handles your SSD claim on a contingency fee basis.
 There are no attorney fees unless we win benefits for you.
 Call 877-442-3049 or contact us online.